mschluper/SpecDrivenDevelopment/README.md

-# SpecDrivenDevelopment
+# Spec-Driven Development
-An experiment in Spec-Driven Development
+An experiment in Spec-Driven Development using VS Code in Agent Mode (with Claude Sonnet 4).
+This is the repo used in [the corresponding YouTube video](https://www.youtube.com/watch?v=ex-HBo5t7IY).

 Prompts: